wfouche/jython-jbang-catalog/README.md

 * `jbang run jython-cli@jython <jython-script>.py`

+If an older version of Jython is required, use the option `-Djbang.jython.version=<version>` to specify the version to use.

+* `jbang run -Djbang.jython.version=2.7.2 jython-cli@jython <jython-script>.py`

 ## App

 The `jython-cli@jython` JBang script can also be installed as a JBang application which is accessible from the command-line.